cerc-io/ipld-eth-server/README.md

 These values will be used as the `ethereum.wsPath` and `ethereum.httpPath` in the config, respectively.

 #### Bitcoin
-For Bitcoin, ipfs-blockchain-watcher is able to operate entirely through the universally exposed JSON-RPC interfaces.
+For Bitcoin, ipld-eth-server is able to operate entirely through the universally exposed JSON-RPC interfaces.
 This means any of the standard full nodes can be used (e.g. bitcoind, btcd) as the data source.

 Point at a remote node or set one up locally using the instructions for [bitcoind](https://github.com/bitcoin/bitcoin) and [btcd](https://github.com/btcsuite/btcd).